jingibus/gascan/resources/posts/2022/09/28/1128/The Unholy Composable.md

 ## Discipline Is Power

 In programming, discipline is power.
 Discipline means being _capable_ of doing something, but _not_ doing it.
 In this post, I have intentionally not explained how any of the code works.
-I've got my good reasons for that, but buried between them is a less good reason: I take a bit of pride in having figured this code out.
-It shows that I'm capable of building something that does something its creators did not intend.
+I've got my good reasons for that, but buried between them is a less good reason: I'm kinda proud that I figured this code out.
+It shows that I'm capable of using Compose to build something its creators did not intend.
+And that's a fun little hack.
-But if I were to use this code in practice, I would add a completely unnecessary complexity.
+But if I were to use this code in practice, I would add a completely unnecessary complexity, a whole new dimension that its reader must consider.
 Rich Hickey calls this "complecting" - adding one more concept to our program.
-Over time, repeated complections creates complexity, which saps us.
-Great programmers do have the ability to hold huge systems in their heads, but even they are limited at the end of the day by the complexity they create.
-Once it's too complex to understand and modify, they have to move on to something else to keep building.
+Over time, repeated complections creates complexity.
+And for our era of software engineering, particularly on the client side, complexity --- not CPU speed, not memory, not persistent storage capacity --- is the primary physical limitation we are working around.
+Having a high performing team that can understand a more complicated codebase opens up bigger possibilities, but even a high performing team can only do so much.
+Eventually the system will become too complex to understand and modify, and the team will have three choices: deal with it (and probably make things worse), simplify it (which is extremely hard), or abandon it (which is risky).
-Good disciplines remove options.
+Good disciplines remove options, which simplifies your analysis and removes complexity.
 They cut connections, they untangle webs.
 And if they're good disciplines, they do not reduce your capabilities one bit.
-So if you find a good discipline, it's worth holding firm to.
+If you find one, hold fast to it.

 ## One Recomposition At A Time